 - More birch or maple syrup for basting

 __________Mix together all the brine ingredients and place your fish in a non-reactive container (plastic or glass), cover and put in the refrigerator.
 This curing process eliminates some of the moisture from the inside of the fish while at the same time infusing it with salt, which will help preserve the salmon.
 You will need to cure your salmon about 8 hours, even for thin fillets from trout or pink salmon.
-In my experience, large trout or char, as well as pink, sockeye and silver salmon need 24 to 30 hours.
-A really thick piece of king salmon might need as much as 30 to 36 hours in the brine.
+In my experience, large trout or char, as well as pink, sockeye and silver salmon need 12 hours.
+A really thick piece of king salmon might need as much as 36 hours in the brine.
 Never go more than 48 hours, however, or your fish will be too salty.
 Double the brine if it’s not enough to cover the fish.

 Take your fish out of the brine and pat it dry.
 Sit the fillets on your cooling rack, skin side down.
 Ideally you’d do this right under a ceiling fan set on high, or outside in a cool, breezy place.
 By “cool” I mean 60°F or cooler.
 Let the fish dry for 2 to 4 hours (or up to overnight in the fridge).
 You want the surface of the fish to develop a shiny skin called a pellicle.

 This is one step many beginning smokers fail to do, but drying your cured, brined fish in a cool, breezy place is vital to properly smoking it.
 The pellicle, which is a thin, lacquer-like layer on top of the fish, seals it and offers a sticky surface for the smoke to adhere to.
 Don’t worry, the salt in the brine will protect your fish from spoilage.
 Once you have your pellicle, you can refrigerate your fish for a few hours and smoke it later if you’d like.